Martini-Force-Field-Initiative/OLIVES/README.md

 Additional information files about the network can be written, see the the help command (-h).
 The generated OLIVES pairs could be used to drive biased simulations due to the similarity to native contacts.

+OLIVES also comes with a basic multistate functionality.
+A two-state model can be created by providing two conformations of the same protein (must have matching topologies):

+    python3 OLIVES_v1.0_M3.0.0.py -c "protein_CG_conformation_1.pdb,protein_CG_conformation_2.pdb" -i molecule_0.itp --unique_pair_scaling "0.5,0.75"

+The enthalpy of contacts unique to each conformations will be scaled by --unique_pair_scaling.
+In this example the unique contacts for conformation 1 are downscaled by 0.5 and conformation 2 by 0.75.
+This can be used to tune the relative free energies between conformations.
+Try --unique_pair_scaling "0.5,0.5" is a first guees if building a model with unknown relative free energies.
+Shared contacts (intersection) are not scaled (unless specified by the --ss_h_scaling and --tt_h_scaling flags), but instead have their minimum distance averaged.

-More advanced examples for constructing quaternary networks can be found in the tutorials folder in the source repository.
+More examples on how to set up protein complexes with and without quaternary networks can be found in the tutorials folder in the source repository.

 ## License